 - Project 10Million, which is meant to provide 100GB of free internet per year, a free Wi-Fi hotspot (with 5G reception, of course), and other devices at a discount to 10 million households in poor and/or rural communities over 5 years.
 The package is valued at $10.7 billion.

 - T-Mobile Connect, cut-price prepaid plans available to all customers that give unlimited talk and text plus 2GB or 5GB of high-speed data for $15 or $25 per line per month.
-If they stick with it, plan holders can get just under 6GB of extra allowance per year for the next 5 years.
+If they stick with it, plan holders can get just under 500MB of extra monthly allowance per year for the next 5 years.

 - It has also previosuly promised not to hike existing customers' rates for three years.